 Inbound Settings Allowed SSL and TLS Version The older SSL V2 protocol has known security issues addressed by SSL V3 and TLS.
-It is no longer supported. ® Accept only TLS 1.2 and later (maximize security) Accept only TLS 1.2 and later (maximize security) Accept only TLS 1.0 and later Accept sSL V3 and TLS (maximize compatibility) Allowed Encryption Strength Strong ciphers: (frated by the number of bits in the cipher) improve the security of SSL encryption, but some browsers may only support 40-bit ciphers.
+It is no longer supported. ® Accept only TLS 1.2 and later (maximize security) Accept only TLS 1.3 and later Accept only TLS 1.3 and later Accept SSL V3 and TLS (maximize compatibility) Allowed Encryption Strength Strong ciphers: (rated by the number of bits in the cipher) improve the security of SSL encryption, but some browsers may only support 40-bit ciphers.
 When there is more than one acceptable cipher, the Ivanti Policy Secure will give preference to the cipher with the fastest data transfer rate, regardless of its relative encryption strength.
 Changing the encryption strength will cause the web service to restart.
 Please see the Setting Security Options section in the Admin guide for more details.
-PFS - Perfect Forward Secrecy Subdet - Accept only Subde Ciphers (Requires an ECC certificate) Maximize Security (High Ciphers) Maximize Security (High Ciphers) Maximize Security (High Ciphers) Recritical Security (High Ciphers) Recritical Security (High Ciphers)
+PFS - Perfect Forward Secrecy Subdet - Accept only Subde Ciphers (Requires an ECC certificate) Maximize Security (High Ciphers) Maximize Security (High Ciphers) Maximize Security (High Ciphers) Maximize Security (High Ciphers)